chiyu1203/UnityDataAnalysis/README.md

     "overwrite_curated_dataset": boolean, whether to overwrite the existing HDF file or not.
 If True, delete the old curated dataset.

-    "debug_mode": boolean, whether to save any output during data analysis.
+    "dont_save_output": boolean, whether to save any output (including dataset and figures) during data analysis.
 If True, then do not save any output

     "time_series_analysis": boolean, analyse where animals move across trials.
 If True, select a fileter method to remove tracking noise, If false, spatial discretisation will be applied to analyse animal's trajectory.